 The United States has 154 national forests and 20 national grasslands covering roughly 193 million acres with much of that public land open to free dispersed camping and boondocking.

 Dispersed camping in national forests is usually allowed for up to 14 days at a time (with some exceptions).
-You’re typically allowed to set up camp in any previously-used campsite off any forest service road (although there are now exceptions to this as well).
+You’re typically allowed to set up camp in any previously-used campsite off any forest service road (although there are now occasional exceptions to this as well).

 The United States Forest Service (USFS) also maintains hundreds of small primitive campgrounds, many of which are free (or very cheap).